Card Sorting: How to Uncover Mental Models & Inform UX Decisions

 Matthieu shares an example where you’d want to understand how runners categorize their running shoes, so you create cards like minimalist shoes, trail shoes, racing flats, and stability shoes.
 “What if you conduct a closed card sort and ask them to sort these cards into two categories: ‘Good running shoes’ or ‘Bad running shoes’?”, says Matthieu.
 “You’re leading participants to categorize the running shoes based on perceived quality rather than actual use cases.”

-Instead, use neutral instructions like “Please sort these cards into categories that make sense to you when thinking about different types of running activities.”
+In the same way you want to avoid leading questions when interviewing or surveying users, you want to avoid leading cards when conducting card sorting.
+Instead, use neutral instructions like: “Please sort these cards into categories that make sense to you when thinking about different types of running activities.”

 Unless your target audience is familiar with specific industry terminology, you should avoid using jargon or technical terms.